 The question we need to ask is not so much whether cloth masks offer as good a protection as surgical masks (we know that they don’t, and perhaps that’s fine), but whether there are serious unintended consequences of recommending their widespread use by members of the public.

 When deciding if a safety measure is worth introducing at scale, it’s important to balance any benefits against potential harms.
-Here are four potential consequences that, unless mitigated against, could make things worse.
+Here are four potential consequences that, unless mitigated, could make things worse.
 Forewarned is forearmed.

 The big four